last updated 2/22/2019

 Is there a minimum age for Judging Juniors at a match show?

 There is no minimum age for judging Juniors at a match.
 If you have substantial experience and would feel comfortable, and have been invited to judge, then it is okay.

 The Junior Newsletter is now an enewsletter.
 Past issues are archived online.

-If a Junior is entered in the wrong class for their age, can the Junior change the entry after it has closed?
+If a Junior is entered in the wrong class for their age or division can the Junior change the entry after it has closed?

 Yes.
-This transfer must be made at least one-half hour prior to the judging of any Junior Showmanship class at the show.
+This transfer must be made prior to the judging of the class at the show.